This website is run by the Scottish Government. It is designed to be used by as many people as possible.

 State of elements not always announced

-The state of elements is not always announced to screen readers, these elements include:
+The state of elements is not always announced to screen readers, these elements can include:

 - Check boxes